 FROM DARTBOARD TO MUD BUGS

-The path from career-dartboard in the guidance councilor’s office at Pine Bluff High to my fascination with stained glass was an unlikely one, but then aren’t most career quests? . . .
-I remember standing around one day at high school listening to all of my friends, every one of whom would go on to careers in medicine, speculate as to which medical specialization would be the most lucrative.
-We all had decent GPA’s (don’t get me wrong – we also took full advantage of finding ourselves at the tail-end of the sixties (or I at least thought so until I woke up a few months later in my freshman college dorm. . . )), but I had a sneaking suspicion that thanks to a distracting vasovagal tendency, I would be the one not to end up in med school.
+The path from career-dartboard in the guidance councilor’s office at Pine Bluff High to my fascination with stained glass was an unlikely one . . .
+I remember standing around one day before high school listening to all of my friends, every one of whom would go on to careers in medicine, speculating as to which medical specialization would be the most lucrative.
+We all had decent GPA’s (don’t get me wrong – we also took full advantage of finding ourselves at the tail-end of the sixties (or I at least thought so until I woke up a few months later in my freshman college dorm. . . )), but I had a sneaking suspicion that thanks to an embarrassing, yet unshakable squeamishness about blood, I would be the one not to end up in med school.
+How ironic to have eventually ended up in a profession in which blood-letting is a regular occurrence.

-My foray into academia began with science/math/philosophy/religion studies at Duke University and Hendrix College punctuated with lab assistantships at the University of Texas and the National Center for Toxicological Research.
+Anyway, my foray into academia began with science/math/philosophy/religion studies at Duke University and Hendrix College punctuated with lab assistantships at the University of Texas Botany Department and the National Center for Toxicological Research in Arkansas.
 Gaps (and billfold) were filled with stints at my granddad’s oak flooring mill and in the warehouse at my Dad’s paper distributorship with a healthy sprinkling of dazzling forays into the American Southwest, sparkling canoe trips in Arkansas and a summer trek across Europe.
 After my first years in college, I realized that although I was (and remain) fascinated with the sciences, I wasn’t drawn to do one of them for a living.
-Extensive aptitude testing suggested landscape architecture might be a good fit, so I began looking for another school.
+Aptitude testing suggested landscape architecture might be a good fit, so I began looking for another school.

 If I hadn’t happened to call the School of Landscape Architecture at LSU early during the summer of 1973, who knows what I might be doing now.
 The inimitable Mrs. Bee, voice of the school, put my call straight through to its improbable and transcendent founder and head, affectionately known to one and all simply as “Doc” (Robert S. Reich).
 Picture a friendly, wild-haired, absent-minded-professor on a bicycle (which I actually managed to do during that first phone call!?).
 After a fifteen minute conversation with Doc, his over-the-top and slightly crazed enthusiasm nipped my search in the bud.
 I made the snap decision to transfer to LSU for the fall semester, sight-unseen, never even having been to Baton Rouge or to that state of mind called south Louisiana.
 Tigers and mud bugs. . . what was I thinking?